tingmwgnit/HackAlphaX_Summer_Coding_Olympics/README.md

 ### Day 2 Challenge:

-Objective: Update the day 1 calculator for more features, factorial and square root
+Objective: Update the day 1 calculator for more features, such as factorial and square root

 Instructions: